autoSteve/acMqtt/README.md

 Under 'Command and logging' tab, for the command, I used: '-b' '192.168.10.15' '-m' 'mqtt://mqtt:password@192.168.10.21' '-i' '1' '--insecure'.
 See https://github.com/hobbyquaker/hue2mqtt.js/blob/master/README.md for details.

 Under 'Volumes' tab, I added a new volume mounted in the container at '/root/.hue2mqtt' pointed at the volume hue2mqtt to allow persistent storage.
+(Note the full stop in /root/.hue2mqtt - easy to miss with the GitHub font as it looks like a spot of dirt on your monitor...)

 For me, 192.168.10.21 is the IP address of my Home Assistant server, which is now running a Mosquitto broker.
 192.168.10.15 is my Philips Hue bridge (I set its IP address to fixed on my Unifi router by editing the client device, so DHCP always gives it the same address).